maxxu123456/myvaultbackup/Summer 2024/Art History/May 27 2024 Art History Notes.md

 Architecture In Italy

 Terms:
-Pisa
+- Pisa
-Duomo 1063-1328
+- Duomo 1063-1328
-Baptestry 1153-14th century - Standalone structure  part of the chruch used for baptism Campanile 1174 - 14th century
+- Baptestry 1153-14th century - Standalone structure  part of the chruch used for baptism
+- Campanile 1174 - 14th century
-Camposanto - "Holy Field" which was typically part of complexes.
+- Camposanto - "Holy Field" which was typically part of church complexes.

-IN the 12th century, we see the rise of monumental church complexes.
+In the 12th century, we see the rise of monumental church complexes.
 This is connected to power and prestige and is reliant on engineering innovations.

 ![[Pasted image 20240527081939.png]]
 Duomo in Pisa